jadijadi/lpic1book/1032_process_text_streams_using_filters.md

 ````
 jadi@funlife:~/w/lpic/101$ cat > mydata
 test
-this is the seccond line
+this is the second line
 bye
 jadi@funlife:~/w/lpic/101$ cat mydata
 test
-this is the seccond line
+this is the second line
 bye
 ````